-(d) Qualified Taxicab Use.-You may claim a credit for tax paid on fuels as defined in D.1. in the amount of 4¢ a gallon.
+(d) Qualified Taxicab Use.-You may claim a credit for tax paid on fuels used before 10/1/85 in the amount of 4¢ a gallon.
 See C.6. for definition of qualified taxicab use.

-(e) Farming, Commercial, or Helicopter Aviation Uses.-You may claim a credit for tax paid on fuels as defined in D.1. in the amount of 14¢ a gallon that were for farming, commercial, or helicopter aviation uses.
+(e) Farming, Commercial, or Helicopter Aviation Uses.-You may claim a credit for tax paid on fuels in the amount of 14¢ a gallon that were for farming, commercial, or helicopter aviation uses.
 See instruction C.1. for definition of farming uses and instruction C.7. for definition of commercial or helicopter aviation uses.

-(f) Nontaxable Uses.

-Diesel and Special Motor Fuel.-These fuels (defined in D.1.) may qualify for a credit in any of the following cases:
+(f) Nontaxable Uses.-Diesel and Special Motor Fuel.-These fuels (defined in D.1.) may qualify for a credit in any of the following cases:

-- You resold the fuel. - You used the fuel for a nontaxable purpose. - You used the fuel for a purpose that was not the one you bought it for.
+You resold the fuel.

+You used the fuel for a nontaxable purpose.

+• You used the fuel for a purpose that was not the one you bought it for.
 This other purpose must make a lower tax rate apply.

-If any of these three conditions exist, claim as credit the figure you get by subtracting (a) the tax that applies to the actual use of the fuel, from (b) the tax imposed by section 4041 on the fuel sold to you.
+If any of these three conditions exist, claim as a credit the figure you get by subtracting (a) the tax that applies to the actual use of the fuel, from (b) the tax imposed by section 4041 on the fuel sold to you.